 The majority of rabbits diets should be grass/hay and wild plants.
-Pellets should be viewed as a supplement, not a main food.
+Pellets should be viewed as an optional supplement, not a main food.

-The vast majority of pellets on the market have poor quality ingredients that contribute to gut problems.
-Pellets should not have ingredients like soybean hulls, wheat feed, soybean meal or molasses
+The vast majority of pellets on the market have poor quality ingredients that contribute to gut problems and obesity.
+Pellets should not have ingredients like soybean hulls, wheat feed, soybean meal or molasses.

 Our rabbits love having a handful of Readigrass mixed in with their hay.

 It's also worth finding out if you have a local farm shop that sells bales of good quality hay (usually £6-8 for a big bale), this is much cheaper than buying small bags from pet shops.
 They'll also likely sell big bales of Readigrass/Graze On